Ford pushes for factory restart, union not so sure

 Ford says in a prepared statement that it will introduce additional safety measures to protect workers, but said it would give details later.

-The decision comes as the number of people infected by the virus spikes in Michigan.
+The Ford decision comes as the number of people infected by the virus spikes in Michigan.
 On Wednesday the state reported t least 2,294 infections and that the number of deaths nearly doubled from 24 to 43.

 Two Detroit-area hospital systems said they are caring for more than 1,000 COVID-19 patients at 13 hospitals.
 At Beaumont Health and Henry Ford Health System, operating rooms were being converted into intensive care units and clinics had been turned into rooms for patients needing other medical care.